-What we want to achieve (Objectives) What we will deliver in the next 3 years (Key initiatives) People are empowered and have access to local employment, education and training opportunities Support community-led and externally funded initiatives that empower and upskill local rangatahi and people who are not yet in education, employment, or training Encourage business associations and community organisations to work together, connecting local people with local employment opportunities We encourage enterprise and innovation in our community Support social enterprise and innovation projects that have a positive social or environmental impact and promotes a circular economy, such as Onehunga and Tāmaki Community Recycling Centres Investigate utilising our open spaces and council assets for a variety of community outcomes, including pop-up businesses, social enterprises and exhibitions
+What we want to achieve (Objectives) What we will deliver in the next 3 years (Key initiatives) People are empowered and have the opportunity to access local employment, education and training opportunities Investigate public private partnerships and the introduction of a Local Economic Development Broker, aimed at stimulating local employment options for local residents Support community-led and externally funded initiatives that empower and upskill local rangatahi and people who are not yet in education, employment, or training Work with business associations, external organisations, developers and business owners to encourage local procurement We encourage enterprise and innovation in our community Support social enterprise and innovation projects that have a positive social or environmental impact and promotes a circular economy, such as Onehunga Community Recycling Centre Investigate utilising our open spaces and council assets for a variety of community outcomes, including pop-up businesses, social enterprises and exhibitions.

--2 Thriving local businesses Work with business associations to encourage business resiliency and business continuity planning, and to support the ongoing growth, development and liveliness of town centres Work with local business, to encourage external organisations and developers to contract local businesses where possible Local businesses are supported to provide an environmentally sustainable future Continue to work with businesses to reduce their climate impact, targeting pollution prevention and environmental degradation
+Thriving local businesses and town centres Work with business associations to encourage business resiliency and business continuity planning, and to support the ongoing growth, development and liveliness of town centres Work with Auckland Transport to create better transport links between our town centres and to keep our town centres connected and readily accessible to the central city and other key economic and tourist hubs.
+Local businesses are supported to provide an environmentally sustainable future Continue to work with businesses to reduce their climate impact, targeting pollution prevention and environmental degradation